 Older children should have a say in visitation, especially as it pertains to holiday traditions.
 Don’t force your kids into an arrangement they’ll eventually resent.
 Grant them input into your holiday plans.
 After all, you could achieve a full month of holiday parenting time, but still be miserable if it ultimately upsets your children.

-The Brown Law Offices, P.A. can guide you through the complexities of visitation, especially as it pertains to the holiday season.
+The law firm of Barna, Guzy & Steffen, Ltd. can guide you through the complexities of visitation, especially as it pertains to the holiday season.
 Reach out today to get started with a case consultation.